 You are required to choose your elective units based on your area of research interest and the relevance of the units to your research topic.

-A list of HASS (Humanities and Social Sciences) and STEM (Science, Technology, Engineering and Mathematics) electives is available in the unit handbook.
+A list of HASS (Humanities and Social Sciences), STEM (Science, Technology, Engineering and Mathematics) and Health and Medicine Cluster electives is available in the unit handbook.

 You are advised to discuss your unit elective options with your academic supervisor if you are unsure about your specialisation area.

 The Master of Research coursework year (Stage 1) operates on the basis of 1H (first half) and 2H (second half) sessions.
 It is important that you are available to attend classes and other events during the full 1H and 2H sessions.
 Refer to the Academic Year Dateline page for more information.